What are ectopic pregnancy symptoms?

 Ectopic Pregnancy symptoms also known as Tubal Pregnancy occurs in about 2% percent of all pregnancies in women.
 It is a condition where the fertilised egg does not move to the uterus but rather stays in the fallopian tube.
 It is a medical emergency and if you feel you have such a complication you are advised to see your doctor or go to the ER immediately.

-As this occurs at a very early stage of the pregnancy (usually the first weeks of conception), most women are not even aware about their pregnancy when it is diagnosed.
-In almost all cases, the pregnancy will have to be terminated or will terminate on its own.
+As this occurs at a very early stage (usually the first weeks of conception), most women are not even aware about their pregnancy when it is diagnosed.
+In almost all cases, the pregnancy will have to be terminated or will terminate on its own as miscarriage.
 Usually, an emergency surgery is required to remove the fertilized egg from the fallopian tube.

 Lower abdominal pain/Cramps

 Nausea and vomiting

 In some cases of ectopic pregnancy, if the problem is not treated at the soonest, it may affect the chance of getting pregnant again.
 The fertility or reproductive organ may sustain some damages.
 Another concern is to get the surgery correctly done.
 If the surgeon takes drastic action by removing parts of the tube, this decrease the chance of conceiving again.
 Talk to your surgeon before the surgery is done.

 If there is already a problem or congenital abnormality in the fallopian tube which prevents the passing of the egg to the uterus, the fertilized egg/embryo gets implanted in the tube itself and this cause the tubal pregnancy.

 Some forms of birth control which are inserted in the uterus may cause such conditions.